SivanesanSyncfusion/boldbi-docker-old/README.md

    ```sh
    curl -o docker-compose.yml "https://raw.githubusercontent.com/boldbi/boldbi-docker/main/deploy/single-container-pre-configured/docker-compose.yml"
    ```
 2. Open the Docker Compose file, fill the BOLD_SERVICES_UNLOCK_KEY value, and save it.
-You can refer to the guidance provided below for filling in the BOLD_SERVICES_UNLOCK_KEY details.
+You can refer to [this](https://support.boldbi.com/kb/article/12983/how-to-get-offline-license-key-for-bold-bi) KB document to obtain the offline Bold BI unlock key.

     ![docker-compose-variable](docs/images/docker-compose-variable.png)

-      **BOLD_SERVICES_UNLOCK_KEY Guidance**
-      * Refer to [this](https://support.boldbi.com/kb/article/12983/how-to-get-offline-license-key-for-bold-bi) document to get Bold BI unlock key.

 3. Run the "docker-compose up -d" command.
+The "-d" option runs Docker Compose in detached mode, which means it will run in the background.

    ```sh
    docker-compose up -d